gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 The security considerations given in {{RFC9147}}, {{RFC6347}}, and {{RFC9260}}
 also apply to this document.
 BCP 195 {{RFC9325}} {{RFC8996}} provides recommendations and requirements for improving the security of deployed services that use DTLS.
 DTLS 1.0 and DTLS 1.1 SHALL NOT be supported.
+DTLS 1.3 is preferred over DTLS 1.2 being a newer protocol that addresses known vulnerabilities and only defines strong algorithms without known major weaknesses at the time of publication.

+## DTLS 1.3

+Many of the TLS registries have a "Recommended" column.
+Parameters not marked as "Y" are NOT RECOMMENDED to support.

 ## DTLS 1.2

 The updates in Section 13 {{RFC9147}} SHALL be followed for DTLS 1.2.

-## DTLS 1.3
+DTLS 1.2 MUST be configured to disable options known to provide insufficient security.
+HTTP/2 {{RFC9113}} gives good minimum requirements based on the attacks that where publicly known in 2022.

 # IANA Consideration